Table of Contents

 Is Red Light Therapy Good for Hives?

 Yes, red light therapy is good for hives because it reduces inflammation and calms an overactive immune system.
-It naturally soothes the skin, decreasing swelling, redness, irritation, and inflammation through reduced pro-inflammatory cytokine activity, increased cellular energy, and improved blood flow.
+It naturally soothes the skin, decreasing swelling, redness, and irritation.
+It's a safe, non-invasive, and drug-free way to help with overall skin wellness while addressing chronic hives and other conditions like shingles or erythema.
+Emerging 2025 evidence reinforces its role in histamine modulation.

 What Are the Side Effects of Red Light Therapy?

-Red light therapy is generally safe and does not cause any serious side effects.
+Red light therapy is generally safe.
 However, personal errors can sometimes lead to mild issues.
-For example, overusing red light therapy or placing the device too close to the skin may cause mild irritation or redness.
-These side effects usually subside quickly, but it is always best to follow the recommended guidelines.
+Overusing it or placing the device too close to the skin may cause mild irritation or redness.
+Direct light exposure to the eyes can also lead to strain.
+Rare pro-inflammatory responses noted in PBMC studies; adjust parameters if flares occur.

 Frequently Asked Questions (FAQs)